-This regulation is only applicable to the 2021-2022 school year and is in response to the COVID-19 pandemic.
+This regulation is primarily related to the 2021-2022 school year and is in response to the COVID-19 pandemic.
+It also contains two minor technical amendments to conform statutory citations.

 (6) What is the source of the funding to be used for the implementation and enforcement of this administrative regulation: